4dboard/Proxy-yxorP/README.md

 spinning engine</b> that is already embedded into the application.
 After the website has been modified the result is then stored for a predefined time inside a custom-built, <b>flat-file cache</b> system architectured to be <b>500x faster than memory-based cache</b> systems such as Memcache and Redis.
-This is accomplished by bypassing the serialisation and deserialization processes, which resulted a significantly faster cache.
+This is accomplished by bypassing the serialisation and deserialization processes, which resulted a significantly faster cache.<br />

 ![image](https://user-images.githubusercontent.com/6468571/174922574-d5a246b5-c30e-4a63-bc22-4957184feef9.png)